-- Serve in any capacity as directed by the division President or leadership development specialist. - Serve as ex-officio member on all sub-committees. - Accept and fulfill the responsibilities of the President as occasions may demand. - Manage the approval of Torch Award resumes. - Develop and implement team building projects.
+- Serve in any capacity as directed by the division President or advisor. - Serve as ex-officio member on all sub-committees. - Accept and fulfill the responsibilities of the President as occasions may demand. - Manage the approval of Torch Award resumes. - Develop and implement team building projects.